karsonbastug/RateMyAsthma/AsthmaAPI/README.md

 ## /api/CityReview/{City}

 ### Purpose
-Retrieves reviews that are within the past week for a desired City
+Retrieves reviews that are within the past week for a desired City.

 ### Inputs
 - {City}: The string that identifies your desired City